 The addition of numbing agents to cocaine help numb the nasal passages for users, thus giving them a feeling of less irritation.

 One alarming trend has been the addition of fentanyl to lace cocaine as well as other drugs.
 Fentanyl is a synthetic opioid that is similar to morphine; however, it is up to 100 times more potent.
-Normally used to help patients manage severe pain after surgery, it is added by dealers to cocaine either purposefully to create a “speedball” or accidentally.
+Normally used to help patients manage severe pain after surgery, dealers add it to cocaine either purposefully to create a “speedball” or accidentally.
 According to the DEA, the mixture of cocaine and fentanyl has led to a series of deaths over the last few years.

-Another dangerous substance that is often added to cocaine is levamisole, which is used to deworm cattle.
-While it was formerly used to treat people for parasites, it was discontinued as it severely depletes white blood cells.
+Levamisole is another dangerous substance added to cocaine.
+It is normally used to deworm cattle.
+While doctors formerly used it to treat people for parasites, it was discontinued as it severely depletes white blood cells.
 By 2011, it was discovered that almost three-quarters of all cocaine tested by the DEA contained levamisole.

 Because of this, frequent cocaine users might find themselves increasingly susceptible to infections.
 Even a small scratch may prove fatal for some victims.

 Even with additives that don’t seem dangerous on the surface, the fact is that many of them are.
 For example, laundry detergent, which is one of the more commonly used additives, contains many chemicals that can be toxic if ingested.

 Even relatively benign additives such as caffeine can cause problems if they are inhaled, as they might burn the tender lining of the nasal passages.
 Additionally, the effects that pain killers, for example, have on the body when taken in this manner might be quite different than the effects when consumed orally as intended.
 Another factor to be aware of is that even substances that are not dangerous in small quantities may build up over time and create problems for the user’s heart, brain, or liver.